 Try a hot water bottle on your stomach.
 See if that calms you down.

 The best way I have found to cope with my migraine symptoms is to take my medication at the earliest warning signal, grab an ice pack to lie my head on, and go to bed.

 I use these anti-nausea wrist bands and listen to a calming meditation download while I wait for the symptoms to pass.
 This can take days for me.
 Abdominal migraine symptoms should pass more quickly than that.

 I think being proactive is important too.
 I always try to give my body the best chance at recovering from an attack.

 I keep my bedroom nice and dark with black out curtains, and I have a selection of CD's downloaded onto an MP3 player to listen to.
 This calms down my nervous system.
 I find that these help me to reduce my anxiety significantly:

 You may have some good ideas to help with this condition too.
-Please share them below in our comments box to help other readers (and mom's).
+Please share them here to help other readers (and mom's).

 Until next time, be well and be pain free,